JohnDunthorne/Harvard-CS50-Python/test/README.txt

+to be sure that *pytest test*
+works in the command prompt

-Make sure test folder has
+Make sure 'test' subdirectory folder has

 __init__.py in the folder